-To make this vegan Hot Chocolate Without Cocoa Powder recipe, in addition to some delicious craft chocolate, you'll need access to a small saucepan & stove top burner, or a microwave.
+To make this vegan Hot Chocolate Without Cocoa Powder recipe, in addition to some delicious craft chocolate, you'll just need access to a microwave or a small saucepan & stove top burner.

 Trick to Hot Cocoa Without Cocoa Powder: use chocolate!
 Unlike a typical powdered hot cocoa mix from a packet, or even a homemade version made with cocoa powder, this recipe calls for just 2 common pantry ingredients.
 A pinch of salt always helps to enhance a chocolate drink, but this can be easily incorporated by using a salted chocolate for your base.